Why Literature is essential to Learning

 Why is Literature Essential to Learning?

-Even better?
-Use real books to teach more than just literature!
+Even better than including top-quality literature in your children’s education?
+Use these books to teach more than just literature!
 Read why you should teach using real books.

-If you as their teacher/parent choose the right books, literature can also help your students:
+If you as their teacher choose the right books, literature can also help your students:

-Studying the elements of literature will help your high schooler craft a sound argument.
-Write a persuasive essay.
+Studying the elements of literature will help your high schoolers craft a persuasive essay.
+Share their faith.
 Learn to advocate for a person, group of people, an idea, or a cause.
-Whether in college or in life, you want your children to be able to express themselves well while speaking or writing.
+With the right curriculum, your students will learn to express themselves well while speaking or writing.
+Besides curriculum, reading exceptional literature broadly will help your student’s writing more than any curriculum.

 More Reasons Why Literature is Essential